applegrew/conversational-playwright/README.md

 - API key for your chosen LLM provider:
   - **Gemini**: Get from [Google AI Studio](https://aistudio.google.com/app/apikey)
   - **Claude**: Get from [Anthropic Console](https://console.anthropic.com/)
+  - **Fara**: No API key needed - runs locally via Llama.cpp

 ### Note on models

 - Although Claude is supported but it has not been tested for accuracy.
 - Gemini 2.5 Flash Lite seems to provide good accurate results.
 - Gemini 2.0 Flash Lite works too but is unable to handle login pages and sometimes fails in mysterious ways.
+- **Fara-7B** is a vision-first model from Microsoft that uses visual perception instead of accessibility trees.
+It works best for coordinate-based clicking.

 ## Installation